Guild Theatre

 favorited this theater

-Built as the Menlo Theatre in 1926, it is a short drive north of the Stanford Shopping Center and nestled right next to downtown Menlo Park.
-Originally built as a burlesque house and converted to exhibit movies in the 1940’s, it is the oldest standing theater on the San Francisco Peninsula, featuring two giant golden wings on either side of its gloriously large screen.
-Operated by Landmark Theatres since 1989, the Guild Theatre features the finest in independent film and foreign language cinema.
+Built as the Menlo Theatre in 1926 it opened on May 6, 1926 with Mary Carr in “King of the Turf”.
+It was equipped with an organ (make unknown).
+It is a short drive north of the Stanford Shopping Center and nestled right next to downtown Menlo Park.
+Originally built as a burlesque house and converted to exhibit movies in the 1940’s.
+It was taken over by the West Side Theaters Inc. chain and renamed Guild Theatre on March 30, 1948 with Celia Johnson in “This Happy Breed”.
+It is the oldest standing theatre on the San Francisco Peninsula, featuring two giant golden wings on either side of its gloriously large screen.
+Operated by Landmark Theatres since 1989, the Guild Theatre featured the finest in independent film and foreign language cinema.
+It was closed as a movie theatre on September 26, 2019.

 A 2011 photo can be seen here.